Skip Navigation

 Long-term local storage

-Heroku Dynos have an ephemeral filesystem; local data will not exist beyond 24 hours.
+Heroku Dynos have an ephemeral filesystem; local data doesn’t exist beyond 24 hours.
 Connectors that require long-term local storage are incompatible, though some can be configured to change this requirement.

 Automatic topic creation

-Some Connectors automatically create Topics to manage state, but Apache Kafka on Heroku does not currently support automatic topic creation.
+Some Connectors automatically create Topics to manage state, but Apache Kafka on Heroku doesn’t currently support automatic topic creation.
 To use a Connector that requires certain topics, pre-create them, and disable first-write creation in the Connector.
-Connectors with a hard requirement of automatic Topics are not compatible with Heroku.
+Connectors with a hard requirement of automatic Topics aren’t compatible with Heroku.

 Operator-level cluster access

-Connectors that require operator-level access to an Apache Kafka cluster, such as changing cluster configuration, are not compatible with Apache Kafka on Heroku.
+Connectors that require operator-level access to an Apache Kafka cluster, such as changing cluster configuration, aren’t compatible with Apache Kafka on Heroku.
 Apache Kafka on Heroku is a managed service where Heroku is responsible for updates, uptime, and maintenance.

 Operator-level access to other systems

-Connectors that require operator-level access to connected systems, such as PostgreSQL, are not compatible with Apache Kafka on Heroku.
+Connectors that require operator-level access to connected systems, such as PostgreSQL, aren’t compatible with Apache Kafka on Heroku.
 For example, the Debezium PostgreSQL Connector requires installing an output plugin on the PostgreSQL server.
 This would require access beyond what is allowed on the managed Heroku PostgreSQL service.

 Operation